+Our aim is Resilience, Reliability and Agility.
 We must maintain all areas of our infrastructure in good order, so that the community can operate well and to ensure we are not building up costly problems for the future.
-They must be treated with equal priority to other medium and long term plans.
+These must be treated with equal priority to other short, medium and long term priorities.